-Canon 100D versus Leica X Typ 113
+Canon 100D vs Leica X Typ 113

-The Canon EOS 100D (called Canon SL1 in some regions) and the Leica X (Typ 113) are two digital cameras that were officially introduced, respectively, in March 2013 and September 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Leica X (Typ 113) are two digital cameras that were announced, respectively, in March 2013 and September 2014.
 The 100D is a DSLR, while the X Typ 113 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 16.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is notably smaller (9 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the X Typ 113 are weather-sealed.